google-research/google-research/scalable_shampoo/README.md

 This work releases a distributed Shampoo implementation in JAX [7] that improves over the current state of the art by reaching **75.9% validation accuracy** in **1729 steps**.
 It also achieves faster overall wall-clock time of **267 seconds** with the same benchmarking hardware CloudTPU-v3-256 (256 cores).
+Moreover, when trained to 90 epochs, Distributed Shampoo reaches 77.8% accuracy.

 |      Optimizer      | Steps to reach 75.9 validation accuracy | Wall clock time |
 |:-------------------:|-----------------------------------------|-----------------|